catamphetamine/libphonenumber-js/METADATA.md

 "Leading digits" patterns are used in `AsYouType` formatter to choose a format suitable for the phone number being input: if a phone number's "leading digits" match those of a format, then that format is used to format the phone number being input.
 Each subsequent leading digits pattern in `leading_digits_patterns` array requires one more leading digit.

-## Non-geographical entities
+## Non-geographic

-There're [calling codes](https://github.com/catamphetamine/libphonenumber-js#non-geographical-numbering-plan) that don't correspond to any country.
+There're [calling codes](https://github.com/catamphetamine/libphonenumber-js#non-geographic) that don't correspond to any country.
 For example, "Global Mobile Satellite System" (`+881`).
-Such phone numbering systems are called "non-geographical entities" in Google's code.
-These "non-geographical entitites" reside in their own `nonGeographical` property, analogous to the `countries` property. `nonGeographical` is an object with keys being calling codes of the corresponding "non-geographical entities", and values being same as the values of the `countries` property.
+Such phone numbering systems are called "non-geographic entities" in Google's code.
+These "non-geographic entitites" reside in their own `nonGeographic` property, analogous to the `countries` property. `nonGeographic` is an object with keys being calling codes of the corresponding "non-geographic entities", and values being same as the values of the `countries` property.

-All "non-geographical entities" have `001` [country code](https://github.com/catamphetamine/libphonenumber-js#country-code).
-And they also don't have [`possible_lengths`](#possible-lengths).
+"Non-geographic" numbering plans don't have [`possible_lengths`](#possible-lengths).